fjwright/Run-REDUCE-0/UserGuide.md

 Run-REDUCE remembers the selected size and uses it the next time Run-REDUCE runs.

+## Coloured I/O?
+Checkbox

+Selecting this option causes Run-REDUCE to use redfront-style text colouring with red input and blue output.

 ## The Help Menu

 The Help menu provides the following items.